Terezín: Terezín Fortress

 Terezín Fortress is one of the most visited memorial sites in Central Europe.
 In 2002, the fortress, which was in a deteriorated condition, was listed in the 2002 World Monuments Watch by the World Monuments Fund.
-The organization called for a comprehensive conservation plan, while providing funding for emergency repairs from American Express.
+The organisation called for a comprehensive conservation plan, while providing funding for emergency repairs from American Express.
 A conservation plan was eventually developed in cooperation with national authorities.

 The town provides many museums, most of them reflect its history.
 Terezín Memorial include: